×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Taormina, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a small apartment to a large villa, depending on your needs and financial capabilities.
 Next, you should research the different neighborhoods in Taormina to find one that suits your lifestyle and preferences.
 Some areas might be closer to the city center, offering easy access to shops, restaurants, and cultural attractions, while others might be more residential and quiet.
 Once you have a clear idea of what you're looking for, you can start your search.
 There are several online platforms that list properties for rent or sale in Taormina, such as Immobiliare.it, Casa.it, and Idealista.
 These websites allow you to filter your search based on various criteria, such as price, size, location, and type of property.
 In addition to online searches, you might also want to consider hiring a local real estate agent.
 They can provide valuable insights about the local market, help you negotiate prices, and guide you through the legal procedures of renting or buying a property in Italy.
 Visiting Taormina in person before making a decision is also highly recommended.
 This will give you a better feel for the city and its neighborhoods, and allow you to visit potential homes in person.
 Once you've found a place you like, you'll need to sign a contract.
 Make sure to read it carefully and understand all the terms and conditions before signing.
 If you're not fluent in Italian, consider hiring a translator or a lawyer to help you with this step.
-Finally, once the contract is signed and the payment is made, you'll be ready to move into your new home in Taormina," remarked one expat in Taormina, Italy.
+Finally, once the contract is signed and the payment is made, you'll be ready to move into your new home in Taormina," said one expat in Taormina.

 What is a typical expat home or apartment like in Taormina?